Ivan-SB/lib2eclipse/README.md

 ### Modules
 You can enable FatFs, USBDevice, USBHost, STemWin, FreeRTOS, LwIP modules

+## FreeRTOS
+I prefer to directly work with FreeRTOS in spite of using CMSIS OS wrapper, I've excluded from build freertos.c and I've added a freertos_setup.c and freertos_setup.h that contain an FreeRTOS initialization skeleton.
+But since STemWin and LwIP libraries still require cmsis_os.h I left it there.

 ## Semihosting & Co.
 Liviu Ionescu had done a great work providing support for different trace strategies but I'm a humble programmer and I found I could just manage a simpler approach.